-Disclaimer: This article is for informational purposes only; prices and figures may change due to market conditions.
+Disclaimer: This article is for informational only; prices and figures may change due to market conditions.
 We recommend speaking with a senior advisor before making any final decisions.

 Key Takeaways